dnlprz/danielrperez-Website/content/authors/admin/_index.md

   the effects of product variety on consumer surplus.
 interests:
   - Antitrust Enforcement
+  - Merger Analyses
-  - Merger Analyses and the Effects of Product Variety on Consumer Surplus
+  - The Effects of Product Variety on Consumer Surplus
 social:
   - icon: envelope
     icon_pack: fas